RShirohara/unified-webnovel/packages/repixe-parse/README.md

 ## Syntax tree

-The syntax tree format used in repixe is [pxast][pxast].
+The syntax tree format used in repixe is [pxast][].

 ## Types

-This package is fully typed with [TypeScript][typescript].
+This package is fully typed with [TypeScript][].
 There are no extra exported types.

 ## License